Amazon says it will create 100,000 U.S. jobs

 "These jobs are not just in our Seattle headquarters or in Silicon Valley -- they're in our customer service network, fulfillment centers and other facilities in local communities throughout the country," Jeff Bezos, Amazon's founder and CEO, said in a statement.

+Trump's transition team was quick to take some credit for the announcement.

+"The announcement was made after the president-elect met with heads of several other tech companies and urge them to keep their jobs and production inside the United States," Sean Spicer, the incoming press secretary, said on a call with media outlets Thursday.
+"The president-elect was pleased to have played a role in that decision by Amazon."

-It's likely Amazon would be adding tens of thousands of jobs regardless of who became president as the company grows at a rapid pace and adds new fulfillment centers each year to expand its shipping coverage.
+It's likely Amazon would be adding tens of thousands of jobs regardless of who became president as the e-commerce company grows at a rapid pace and adds new fulfillment centers each year to expand its shipping coverage.

 "The bottom line is they were going to create jobs anyway, but it's the messaging that has changed," says James Cakmak, an analyst with Monness, Crespi, Hardt.
 This announcement "appears to calibrate to current political sensitivities."